 If you love classical music, there is one particular place you cannot possibly miss in town: Teatro Carlo Felice, the local opera house and concert hall ( www.carlofelicegenova.it ) conveniently located at the Piazza de Ferrari.

-I recently went to a concert there by the Finnish pianist and conductor Olli Mustonen
+I recently went to a concert there by the Finnish pianist and conductor Olli Mustonen.

 The concert started with one minute's silence to honor the much loved Italian conductor Claudio Abbado, who died last week at the age of 80.
 Abbado performed at Carlo Felice only last year and Mustonen's concert was dedicated to his memory.